Create strong passwords

 Lottery scams.
 You might receive messages that claim that you have won the Microsoft lottery or sweepstakes.
 These messages might even look like they come from a Microsoft executive.
 There is no Microsoft Lottery.
 Delete the message.
 For more information, see What is the Microsoft Lottery Scam?

 Rogue security software scams.
 Rogue security software, also known as "scareware," is software that appears to be beneficial from a security perspective but provides limited or no security, generates erroneous or misleading alerts, or attempts to lure you into participating in fraudulent transactions.
 These scams can appear in email, online advertisements, your social networking site, search engine results, or even in pop-up windows on your computer that might appear to be part of your operating system, but are not.
 For more information, see Watch out for fake virus alerts.

-If you suspect that you've responded to a phishing scam with personal or financial information, take these steps to minimize any damage.
+If you suspect that you've responded to a phishing scam with personal or financial information, take these steps to minimize any damage and protect your identity.

 Change the passwords or PINs on all your online accounts that you think might be compromised.

 Place a fraud alert on your credit reports.
 Check with your bank or financial advisor if you're not sure how to do this.